neavemj/neavemj.github.io/_posts/2016-04-20-coralMicrobiome.md

 <br>
 ![plot of chunk unnamed-chunk-11](https://github.com/neavemj/neavemj.github.io/blob/master/_posts/figure/unnamed-chunk-11-6.png?raw=true)

 A few interesting statistically significant correlations between the microbiomes and chemical data were seen, however, no clear pattern emerged.
+Note that many of the chemicals were not significantly (p < 0.05) correlated to the microbiome samples.

 ### Taxonomic barcharts of bacteria in the corals and seawaters, and core microbiome members